Louisville Bankruptcy Attorney

 We review your current monthly income and deductions for these necessary and reasonable expenses, such as your daycare, mortgage, and car payments.
 If significant money is left over, you may have to file as Chapter 13 and repay something.
 But repaying zero is probably better if you can qualify for it.

-If the expenses are left out, a Chapter 13 plan may become too expensive or won’t work.
-If a bankruptcy lawyer leaves out expenses, you may be forced into Chapter 13, although you can’t afford a Chapter 13.
-Here is the most up to date US Trustee median income guides for each family in 2020 and later.
+A Chapter 13 plan won’t work if necessary expenses are left out.
+If a bankruptcy lawyer leaves out expenses, you may be forced into Chapter 13, but you won’t be able to a Chapter 13.
+Here are the most up-to-date US Trustee median income guides for each family in 2020 and later.
 A single person can make over 44,500 in 2021 and automatically pass.
 A family of 5 is over 100,000.
 These amounts are constantly increasing.

 Louisville Kentucky Chapter 7 - Financial FreedomInclude and Document Future Expenses in Your Budget

-It may be months or years before you incur some monthly expenses like a replacement vehicle.
-But a furnace replacement and other items must be in the budget if they are definite and foreseeable.
-Some people replace an auto before filing, so less is paid to creditors in Chapter 13, or nothing is paid back in Chapter 7.
-A furnace, car, or tax repayment can be made a part of your budget so you don’t have to do without necessary items later.
+It may be months or years before you incur monthly expenses like a replacement vehicle.
+However, a furnace replacement and other items must be within the budget if they are definite and foreseeable.
+Some people replace an auto before filing, so less is paid to creditors in Chapter 13, or they can qualify for a Chapter 7.
+A furnace, car, or tax repayment can be part of your budget, so you don’t have to do without necessary items later.

 chapter 7 fraudTiming your Chapter 7 Bankruptcy Every Eight Years

 You can only file one Chapter 7 bankruptcy every eight years.
-This is calculated from the date of filing the first case until the second filing date.
+This is calculated from filing the first case until the second filing date.
 You can file a Chapter 13 immediately after Chapter 7 to catch up on your foreclosure or for other valid reasons.
-But you only get a discharge in Chapter 7 or 13 by waiting any required amount of time.
-The type of chapter you want to file, what you filed before, and how much a chapter 13 pays back dramatically changes how long you have to wait.
-Filing one Chapter 7 after a prior Chapter 7 is eight years and the most extended period you will have to wait.
+However, you only get a discharge in Chapter 7 or 13 by waiting the required time.
+The type of chapter you want to file, what you filed before, and how much a chapter 13 pays back dramatically change how long you must wait.
+Filing one Chapter 7 after a prior Chapter 7 is eight years, the longest period.

 In some cases, you may not need the discharge of Chapter 13.
 Chapter 13 cases that only need to catch up with a mortgage or manage student loans or tax debts might not require a permanent discharge or have a waiting period.